 3-4 cloves garlic, peeled and pressed (or minced)

 1. Preheat oven to 350.

 2. Prepare vegetables: peel the onions and grate them.
 Grate the carrots.
 Finely chop parsley and basil.
 Peel and press (or mince) garlic.

 3. Add ground turkey to a medium sized bowl, and add in the onions, carrots, parsley, basil and garlic.
 Season with fresh ground pepper and a little salt.

-4. Beat the eggs in a separate bowl and add them to the meat mixture.
+4. Beat the egg in a separate bowl and add it to the meat mixture.